Amel-khaouni/Data-mining-for-opinion-analysis/README.md

 # Data-mining-for-opinion-analysis
-Opinion analysis about Ukrain's War in social media (Twitter)
+Opinion analysis about Ukrain's War in social media (Twitter) using Python